Internal Links Vs. External Links: What’s The Difference?

 By adhering to these best practices, you can enhance the authority and credibility of your content, improve user experience, and ensure that your internal and external links remain valuable and relevant over time.

 - Use the Correct Anchor Text – Choose an anchor text that correctly demonstrates the information users and crawlers will find when they are directed to another web page.
 This maintains relevance because users and bots follow with intent.

 - Maintain a Balanced Link Structure – Steer clear of stuffing too many links onto one page or too many links in one short paragraph.
 You must also ensure that you do not include two different internal links on the same anchor text.

-- Prioritize Contextual Relevance – Make sure the links are contextually relevant to the surrounding discussion and actually benefit the reader from clicking on them.
+- Prioritize Contextual Relevance – Make sure the links are contextually relevant to the surrounding discussion and benefit the reader from clicking on them.
 Do not include random or unrelated links that can divert users or obscure the purpose of the content.